Widow claims Amazon and hired trucking firms were negligent in 2020 I-295 crash that killed husband

 "In its rush for profits, Amazon is knowingly putting dangerous truckers on the road," Fisher's attorney, James E. O'Connell III of Lewiston, said Wednesday.
 "For the sake of public safety, Amazon is required to ensure the trucking companies it hires are safe, and yet here, Amazon repeatedly used a trucking company with a known dangerous safety record."

+A spokesperson for Amazon, Alisa Carroll, declined to comment on the allegations in the complaint.

+"While our deepest sympathies are with Mr. Fisher's family, because litigation has just been initiated, we're not in a position to offer any comment right now," Carroll said.

-Representatives from Amazon and the trucking firms did not immediately respond to a request for comment Wednesday.
+Representatives for the trucking firms did not respond to a request for comment.

 Fisher is seeking unspecified damages for herself and her children for funeral expenses, loss of income, emotional distress, pain and suffering and loss of companionship.